 As with many other businesses, advancements in technology have enhanced construction methods and performance.
 Our knowledge and excitement continue to increase as we learn more about efficient and sustainable construction products and applications.
-Here at AFT Construction, we have been fortunate to have built some amazing projects over the past several years and have been able to incorporate many of these technological advances in terms of building techniques, materials, and of course smart home products.
+Here at AFT Construction, as a custom home builder in Scottsdale, Az. we have been fortunate to build some amazing projects over the past several years and have been able to incorporate many of these technological advances in terms of building techniques, materials, and of course smart home products.
 While we have implementing certain elements in previous and current projects, the next opportunity that we are very excited about is constructing a net zero energy building.

 What exactly is a net zero energy building?

 There have been varying definitions used and there are certain reasons for that such as a lack of an industry standard definition and what the goals are the project are.
 At its core, a net zero energy building is one that produces at least as much (renewable) energy as it consumes on an annual basis.
 In other words, it must produce one unit of energy for each unit of energy it consumes over the course of a year.
 It is a building that is designed to be very energy efficient to reduce the required energy with the balance of the energy needs supplied by on-site renewable energy technologies.
 In fact, this is essentially the definition set forth by the World Green Building Council, which defines a net zero carbon building as “a building that is highly energy efficient and fully powered from on-site and/or off-site renewable energy sources.” (https://www.worldgbc.org/advancing-net-zero/what-net-zero)